Environmental Sustainability

 Where do Iarnród Éireann's emissions come from?

-To meet our public sector target of 51% reduction in emissions by 2030, Iarnród Éireann must reduce its combined annual Scope 1 and 2 emissions to circa 70,800 tonnes, while growing the passenger and rail freight businesses at the same time.
-This in turn supports the overall national reduction in transport emissions.
+To meet our public sector goal of 51% lower emissions by 2030, we must work to reduce our Scope 1 and 2 emissions to 70,800 tonnes.
+We must do this while we grow passenger journeys and rail freight.
+This in turn will support the national effort to reduce transport emissions.

-Read full details of Iarnród Éireann’s Climate Action Plan.
+See the full details here Iarnród Éireann's Climate Action Plan.

 Climate Change and Rail Resilience